zayeemZaki/FullStackCrowdStrikeAutomation/README.md

 ## Overview

-This tool leverages CrowdStrike's Falcon APIs to perform a variety of administrative operations, such as removing admin rights from devices, checking and altering host containment status, managing stale accounts, and conducting endpoint monitoring.
+This tool leverages CrowdStrike's Falcon APIs to perform a variety of administrative operations, such as removing admin rights from devices, checking and altering host containment status, managing stale accounts, conducting endpoint monitoring, retrieving malicious files and dealing with entities.
 It provides a user-friendly interface for security administrators to efficiently manage and secure their CrowdStrike environment.

 ## Features